Welcome to Batuu

 Solo’s ship

 Standing in front of the life-sized replica made that toy look like, well, a toy.
 It’s a feeling beyond words.
-The queue for Smuggler’s Run, a 3D ride in the Falcon, is likely going to be long.
+The queue for Smuggler’s Run, a 3D ride in the Falcon, is usually quite long.
 For a first visit it’s worth every moment.
 The queue tells its own story and leads visitors through a junkyard.
 Pass the time by playing one of many games on the Play Disney app.
 The interactive games pull you into the universe by acting on behalf of the rebels or the First Order, noticing details about the Falcon, translating Batuuese or scanning codes on crates.

 Standing in line is about the only way to pilot the Falcon.
 Flight crews consist of six people: two pilots, two gunners and two engineers.
-For groups that are four or five people, generally the other slots are filled from the single-rider line.
+For groups with four or five people, the other slots are generally filled from the single-rider line.
 That’s a great way to ride quickly, as there aren’t many people waiting and there’s almost always a need for additional riders.
 It’s best for those who simply want to hitch a ride regardless of the job, as pilots are generally pulled from those who wait in the queue.

 Of course I had to fly the Falcon.
 And crash the Falcon.
 It’s really not easy without a Wookiee copilot.
 No matter how many times we rode (5 – thanks single rider line), it never got old walking into the Millennium Falcon.
 There are many ways to reach the cockpit, with the best being a long hallway leading to the sliding door.
-It truly felt like we were boarding the ship, and worth all the different attempts to experience one that felt the most real.
+It truly felt like we were boarding the ship, and worth all the different attempts to experience a moment that felt the most real.

 A Rise of the Resistance